 When I was 15 I had an allergic reaction to a blackcurrant juice (which most likely had some sort of leaked chemical in it, yum!).
 This allergic reaction turned me into a monster from the swamp (with tiny but rather hideous blisters and red patches all over my teenage face (as if I didn’t have enough to deal with at that age already).
 Blisters soon left but my complexion was burdened with an unsightly acne for years to come.
 It wasn’t a cystic acne, don’t get me wrong, but it was eruptions on top of eruptions.
 That kind of spots that leaves scars and blemishes.
 Great.
-How have I dealt with it?
+How do I get blemish-free skin?

 Well, it wasn’t easy.
 It was a trial and error kind of learning curve.
 The most effective product I’ve ever used was La Roche-Posay Effaclar Duo (£15.50, Boots – buy here).
 It cleared my thing like nothing else – although the process of dried scaly flakes wasn’t particularly enjoyable, it left me with a spot-free complexion in the end.
 Ever since then I’ve had a bit of a problem with scaring and blemishes though – even the tiniest scratch of a nail or an open pore can turn into a blemish on my face.
 With a balanced diet (which is a never ending quest for me), a lot of water, regular exfoliation and a good moisturiser it’s not really difficult to avoid blemishes for me at the moment (touch wood!).
 That’s before the sun comes out though – any kind of tanning (be it from a bottle or the mighty sun rays) brings out not just freckles on my cheeks – but also any scarring which has been hiding in the depths of my skin.
 As you can imagine, it’s a pain in the butt!